 The markets in Kathmandu and Pokhara sell a variety of interesting, colorful products at very cheap rates, which makes shopping way more fun.
 Not to mention, Indian Rupee notes of 50 and 100 are easily accepted in Nepal.
 Almost all the markets are open all days, 9:00 AM to 8:00 PM.
 Here's a list of things you should buy and where to buy them so that you can pick your favorite souvenirs easily and take them with you as your tangible Nepal memories.
 So, here we go:

 1. Pashmina shawls

-Pashmina shawls happen to be one of the most sought after products in Nepal.
-From water Pashmina to silk or cotton blends to 100% Pashmina, you'll find a large variety of such shawls in the markets of Nepal.
-These are extremely warm and soft, and perfect for gifting purpose.
+Pashmina shawls happen to be one of the most sought-after products in Nepal.
+From water pashmina to silk or cotton blends to 100% pashmina, you'll find a large variety of such shawls in Nepal's markets.
+These are extremely warm and soft and perfect for gifting purposes.
 However, the prevalence of counterfeit goods and the rarity of fixed prices make it a challenge to find authentic items, so you need to have a sharp eye here.

 2. Singing Bowls